 Harness

-v0.2.1 · macOS · open source
+v0.6.0 · macOS · open source

 AI-driven user testing for iOS, macOS, and the web.

 Write a goal in plain English.
 Pick a persona.
 Harness drives your target — iOS Simulator, macOS app, or a URL in an embedded browser — while an LLM agent reads each screen, taps and types its way through, and flags UX friction the way a real person would.
+Run on a cloud model — Claude, GPT, Gemini — or fully local on your own Mac.

 Harness Run Session — agent driving an app with a live simulator mirror, step feed, and approval card